-Many new managers and line managers struggle with performance reviews when they are first promoted.
+Many new line managers struggle with performance reviews when they are first promoted.

-Now that you are a team leader it is a fundamental part of your role to monitor, review and manage the performance of their team.
+Now that you are a line manager it is a fundamental part of the HR responsibilities that come with your role to monitor, review and manage the performance of your team.
 It’s also something that you’ve probably got no experience of.

 Done well a good performance review will be a very positive experience for both the line manager and team member.
 Both will leave clear on where they stand, what goals the other has for them and with a clear route to, and plan for achieving those goals.